 Guests are encouraged to literally “go bananas,’ as they take in the eye-catching displays.
 You’ll even get the chance to dress up in full banana costumes for photos in front of a giant banana statue.

-Consider stopping here before you “split” Palm Springs!
+Consider stopping at the museum, near the Salton Sea State Recreation Area, before you “split” Palm Springs!

 (there goes out pun quota for the day… but seriously, it’s one of the most unique things to do in Palm Springs, and a wonderful activity for anyone looking to get out of the sun for an hour or two.)